kubernetes-sigs/kustomize/examples/mySql/README.md

 gets wiped away if the MySQL Pod is recreated, and that is certainly not desirable for production environment.
-So we want to use Persistent Disk in production. kustomize lets you apply `patches` to the resources.
+So we want to use Persistent Disk in production. kustomize lets you apply `patchesStrategicMerge` to the resources.

 <!-- @createPatchFile @test -->